I love horse racing and have been betting for years. Here's how to read a racecard for the beginner.

-Below is an example of a basic racecard showing the horses, their trainers, and jockeys
+Below is an example of a basic racecard showing the horses, their trainers, and their jockeys.

 The number next to the horse's name is the number of days since the horse last raced.
 You may also see a "C", "D", "CD", "B" or "BF" next to the number.

-- C: This particular horse has competed on this course before.
+- C: This horse has won on this course before.

-- D: This particular horse has raced at this distance before.
+- D: This horse has won over this distance before.

-- CD: Is a combination of the two above.
+- CD: This is a combination of the two above.

-- B: Means the horse is wearing blinkers. (a piece of equipment worn by horses to prevent them from either seeing to the side, rear or both).
+- B: The horse is wearing blinkers (a piece of equipment worn by horses to prevent them from either seeing to the side, rear or both).